English Lead– Mrs Holly Wain

 Our Reading Curriculum

-- In literacy the teacher organises units of lessons around motivating books and texts.
-The texts might be a specific book, a play or poem, or a specific genre such as journalistic writing.
+- In English, units of lessons are organised around motivating books and texts.
 A good-quality text provides opportunities for children to meet objectives drawn from across the National Curriculum for English.
-At Flanderwell whole class teaching and smaller guided reading opportunities provide opportunities for learning and reinforcing.
+At Flanderwell, whole class teaching and individual reading opportunities provide opportunities for learning and reinforcing.

-- Some parents, grandparents and adult volunteers from the local community come in to school and listen to children read.
+- Parents, grandparents and adult volunteers from the local community often come in to school and listen to children read.

-- We offer advice and printable materials on our school website, along with input from individual class teachers on open days and parent evenings.
-Visit our class pages for more information.
+- We offer advice and printable materials on our school website, along with input from individual class teachers on dojo and parent evenings.
+We hand out ‘Viper’ bookmarks to parents, which give them a variety of questions from each content domain that they can ask their child.

 - Pupils designed our whole school racing track to motivate pupils to read regularly at home.
-Children are rewarded for reading regularly and are racing to achieve the ultimate recognition, the Governor’s Award!
+Children are rewarded for reading regularly and are racing to achieve the ultimate recognition, the Governors’ Award!
+Bronze award is achieved when children have read at least 50 times at home, Silver award is achieved when children have read at least 100 times at home, Gold award is achieved when children have read at least 200 times at home and the Governor’s award is achieved when children read 250+ at home.

 Reading for Pleasure